 - In game Options -> Sound Quality set Medium or High depending on the importance of sound quality in that particular game.
 Setting this to High might cause to much strain on your CPU and this in turn will affect the FPS of that particular game.

-- In-game options: make sure you have properly detected or set the number of speakers you currently have installed.
+- In-game options: make sure you have properly detected or set the number of speakers you currently have connected.

 In most of the cases it doesn’t even work and the worse part is that while having GX enabled any audio application that you use is prone to crashes or make your whole system crash (BSODS).